ffavela/esets/FLOAT64S.md

 As mentioned above the total number of positive 64 bit floats is 9218868437227405314 which is approximately 9.2e+18 different values.
-Let's say we want a partition of the whole 0.0 to the maximum numeric float value, that could be done by dividing the float range by the desired value, say `10**6`.
+Let's say we want a partition of the hole 0.0 to the maximum numeric float value, that could be done by dividing the float range by the desired value, say `10**6`.
 However note that the float density is not actually uniform (see next section), it may be clearer to